Suprcheese/EMP-Biters/Readme.txt

-EMP Biters 1.0.7
+EMP Biters 1.1.0
 ================

-Version 1.0.7 was released August 27, 2016, was tested using Factorio v0.14.1, and was authored by Supercheese.
+Version 1.1.0 was released April 26, 2017, was tested using Factorio v0.15.2, and was authored by Supercheese.

 Many mods give the player a whole host of new weapons and defenses to play with, but the poor biters are left behind.
 It's time they received an upgrade!
 Now, large biters have a chance to give off an EMP blast when they die, temporarily disabling nearby turrets, radars, and logistic & construction robots.
 Large spitters also have a chance to EMP with their spit.